Welcome to the Glan Rhyd Surgery Website

 YOU CAN SPREAD THE VIRUS EVEN IF YOU DON’T HAVE SYMPTOMS.

 For up to date information about what you need to do to protect yourself and others, please visit the Public Health Wales website

 How to get coronavirus support as an extremely vulnerable person

 If you have a medical condition which makes you extremely vulnerable to coronavirus (COVID-19), you should have received a letter from the Chief Medical Officer.
 For more information go to this website

 Members of the public who have symptoms of coronavirus - a new continuous cough, a fever, loss of smell or taste - can apply for a test within the first 5 days of having symptoms.
 If your test result is positive you will be asked to provide details of anyone you have been in close contact with so that they can also be tested.
 To apply for a test visit this website or telephone 119.

 If you or someone in your family is experiencing mental health difficulties during this period you may find the following NHS website helpful.

 Remember that you can still ask for a GP appointment for a health problem not related to coronavirus.
-Please telephone the surgery for a telephone or video appointment.
+Please telephone the surgery for a telephone consultation.